 The rules became effective on 1 January 2010 and are not retroactive.
 Hence, they do not apply to previously approved projects, even though the Swedish Research Council would prefer that everyone publish with open access.
 Recent studies show that open access publications are disseminated more quickly and cited more frequently.
 This is one reason why increasingly more research funding bodies are requiring open access.

 Researchers receiving grants from the Swedish Research Council must either publish their results in Web-based journals that allow open access, or they must archive the article in an openly searchable database immediately after, or within at least 6 months, of its publication in a traditional journal.
+Researchers with grants in educational sciences (U) or humanities and social sciences (HS) will have to parallel publish in an open access database within twelve months.

-Most Swedish universities and higher education institutions (HEIs) have such databases, as well as staff that can offer practical assistance and advice.
+Most Swedish universities and higher education institutions (HEIs) have databases, as well as staff that can offer practical assistance and advice.
 Contact your HEI for information on open access publishing at that particular institution (in swedish).
 If you have basic questions about open access publishing, we welcome you to contact the Swedish Research Council (see contact information below).

 Currently, the open access rules apply only to peer reviewed manuscripts in journals and conference reports, not to monographs and book chapters.
+But the Swedish Research Council plans to extend the requirement for open-access publishing to include books as well.
+We will return to this issue later.

 Frequent asked questions about open access